 - Durability: Some cameras are more rugged than others, featuring sturdy magnesium alloy internal frames and weather sealing.
 These may or may not be a feature that is necessary to you but depending on the things that you’re planning to photograph.

 - Menu System: Make sure that the menu system is straight forward and easy to use.
 Every camera is different, but you should be able to figure out how to navigate the menu system without consulting the manual.

 Raw Image Format

 A Canon camera's focus is an essential part of photography as it can make or break the quality of images.
 It allows users to view the subject of an image at the exact spot they want.
 Before you decide to buy, check the quality of the autofocus.
-If the camera focuses quickly and accurately, then it has a great autofocus; otherwise, you may want to look for another model.
-Canon’s EOS 7D Mark II comes with an excellent autofocus that will guarantee you no missed shots.
+If the camera focuses quickly and accurately, then it has great autofocus; otherwise, you may want to look for another model.
+Canon’s EOS 7D Mark II comes with excellent autofocus that will guarantee you no missed shots.